materialsproject/atomate2/docs/user/codes/vasp.md

 ```

 It is, however,  computationally very beneficial to define two different types of job scripts for the VASP and Lobster runs, as VASP and Lobster runs are parallelized differently (MPI vs. OpenMP).
-[FireWorks](https://github.com/materialsproject/fireworks) allows to run the VASP and Lobster jobs with different job scripts.
+[FireWorks](https://github.com/materialsproject/fireworks) allows one to run the VASP and Lobster jobs with different job scripts.
 Please check out the [jobflow documentation on FireWorks](https://materialsproject.github.io/jobflow/tutorials/8-fireworks.html#setting-the-manager-configs) for more information.

 Specifically, you might want to change the `_fworker` for the LOBSTER runs and define a separate `lobster` worker within FireWorks: